oslabs-beta/Olympus/README.md

 - Integrates with any server running on Express/Node.js.
 - Includes caching with Redis and in the browser's local storage.

-Check out [our demo site](//insert our link to website) to see what Olympus can do.
+Check out [our demo site](https://github.com/oslabs-beta/olympus) to see what Olympus can do. (fix link here + in welcome)

 ---
 ## Table of Contents